mkorpela/calsync/README.md

 2. Click on **Task Scheduler Library** on the left.
 3. You should see **Python Calendar Sync** in the list.
 4. You can right-click it to run it manually or view its history.
 A "Last Run Result" of `0x0` indicates success.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details